xtracthub/xtract_file_service/README.md

 Then in a second terminal, start a celery worker:
 ```
 cd /path/to/xtract_file_service/
+source venv/bin/activate
-celery -A app.celery_app worker
+venv/bin/celery -A app.celery_app worker
 ```
 In a third terminal, start the flask app:
 ```
-cd /path/to/xtract_file_service/
+cd /path/to/xtract_file_service
+source venv/bin/activate
-flask run
+venv/bin/flask run
 ```

 ## Interacting with the server
-The server is a REST API with no GUI or HTML so all interactions are done using `curl`.
+The server is a REST API with no GUI or HTML.
+All interactions are done using `curl`.
 This section is documentation of how to interact with all of the server's features with `curl`.

 ### Creating a user